esteinig/sketchy/README.md

 #### :briefcase: `sketchy predict`

-Main interface for prediction on uncorrected nanopore reads.
+Main interface for multiprocessing predictions and post-hoc computation of sum of shared hashes from uncorrected nanopore reads of completed runs.

 `sketchy predict --help`